mikesir87/dceu-2018-workshop/2-image-dive/README.md

     apt-get update && apt-get install -y jq
     ```

-3. Now, let's look at the `layers.json`.
+3. Now, let's look at the `manifest.json`.
 Run the following command:

     ```
-    jq layers.json
+    jq . manifest.json
     ```

     Looking at the output, we'll see several keys.
 If we look at the `layers` key, we'll see file paths to various tar files.
 Each of these contains the file system changes that occurred while that layer was being built.
 Let's take a look at one.

-4. Let's take a look at layer INSERT.
-Judging by the image history and the order of the layers in the `layers.json`, this should be the layer that's copying lots of files in.
+4. Let's take a look at layer starting with `6a6d515f`.
+Judging by the image history and the order of the layers in the `manifest.json`, this should be the layer that's copying lots of files in.
 Let's take a look!

     ```
-    cd INSERT_LAYER_ID
+    cd 6a6d515f9f7dec5f2a0a705bf7640376132e7d78773fc96faae5990ffd543bc5
     tar xvf layer.tar
     ```